 An internationally recognised estuaries and wetlands expert specialising in field, laboratory and numerical modelling studies related to estuarine dynamics and wetland hydrology.

-Jamie is currently undertaking his PhD at WRL, having previously been a Project Engineer at WRL, and is currently undertaking a PhD on biophysical linkages in estuaries.
-He holds a Bachelor of Engineering degree in Civil Engineering (First Class Honours) and a Masters in Engineering Science from UNSW Australia.
+Jamie is a Project Engineer at WRL, and is currently undertaking a PhD on biophysical linkages in estuaries.
+He holds a Bachelor of Engineering degree in Civil Engineering (First Class Honours) and a Masters in Engineering Science from UNSW Sydney.
 He was born and raised in the Manning Valley, where his family operates a fourth generation oyster farming business on the Manning River.

 Jamie completed his Masters Thesis in 2015 on the stability of tidal inlets in restored coastal wetlands.
-He was the lead project engineer working on the Big Swamp Restoration Project and the Lower Manning River Drainage Remediation Action Plan, and is currently undertaking a 3-year, water quality monitoring program at the Big Swamp site.
+He was the lead project engineer working on the Big Swamp Restoration Project and the Lower Manning River Drainage Remediation Action Plan, and is currently undertaking a water quality monitoring program at the Big Swamp site.
 Jamie has also recently completed several extensive boat wave-riverbank vulnerability assessments on the Hawkesbury, Clarence, and Williams Rivers, NSW.
 Jamie is currently working on several large wetland restoration projects (both research and applied) throughout NSW.

 - 2015: Winner Green Globe Awards - Big Swamp Recovery: Evidence Supporting Innovation

 - 2014: Winner Engineers Australia’s Excellence Award (Sydney Division) – Tomago Wetlands Rehabilitation Project

 - 2014: Finalist Engineers Australia’s Excellence Award (National Division) – Tomago Wetlands Rehabilitation Project